The shareholder model

 Tax assessment of shares' input value – shares owned at year-end

-Note that the input value (acquisition value) for all shares you own at year-end is assessed in the tax calculation.
-The assessed input value will be used to calculate future deductions for risk-free return in the years in which you own the share (except for shares acquired before 1 January 1989 with alternative input values).
+The shareholder determines the input value of the shares when submitting the tax return.
+The determined input value will be used to calculate the risk-free return allowance in the years you own the share (with the exception of shares acquired before 1 January 1989 with alternative input values).

 Risk-free return interest rate

-The deduction for risk-free return is set to the basis for deduction for risk-free return multiplied by the risk-free interest rate.
+The risk-free return base is set to the risk-free return base multiplied by the risk-free return interest rate.

-The deduction for risk-free return is calculated for each share owned at 31 December of the income year.
-If shares are realised during the income year, no deduction for risk-free return is calculated for the seller (disposer).
-Instead, it will be the person who owns the shares at 31 December who is entitled to the deduction (buyer).
+The risk-free return base is calculated for each share you own as at 31 December in the income year.
+If shares are realised during the income year, no risk-free return allowance is calculated for the seller (disposer).
+Instead, the person who owns the shares as at 31 December will be entitled to the deduction (buyer).

-It is a condition of entitlement to a deduction for risk-free return that the dividend has been legally distributed.
+In order to be entitled to a risk-free return allowance, the dividend must have been legally distributed.

-If the dividend is less than the deduction for risk-free return in a specific year, the remaining deduction for risk-free return can be carried forward for this share.
-Deductions for risk-free return may not be coordinated between different shares/share acquisitions.
-The deduction for risk-free return cannot be negative.
+If the dividend is less than the risk-free return allowance in a specific year, the remaining risk-free return allowance can be carried forward for this share.
+The risk-free return allowance may not be coordinated between different shares/share acquisitions.
+The risk-free return allowance cannot be negative.

-If the dividend is greater than the deduction for risk-free return, the excess will be taxed as ordinary income.
+If the dividend is greater than the risk-free return allowance, the excess amount will be taxed as general income.

 Calculation of gains in the shareholder model